JuliocDomingues/APIComparasion/README.md

 # APIComparasion

-### This repository was created with the aim of comparing different facial recognition APIs.
+This repository was created with the aim of comparing different facial recognition APIs.

+# API - CenterFaceDotNet